How collective asperity detachments nucleate slip at frictional interfaces

-We currently do not have a theory for the value of exponent $\theta$.
-Such a theory should explain additional facts presented in Appendix~\ref{sec:stability}, including: (a) the blocks for which $x_\sigma$ is very small following a macroscopic slip event typically lie in a shallow well followed by another shallow well in the block. (b) As a consequence, when triggered they tend to lead to small slips, and are less likely to trigger slip in other sites \citep{DeGeus2015a}.
-As a result, there exists another exponent $\theta' \simeq 2.5 \leq \theta$ characterising the density of sites at a distance $x_\sigma$ to yield, unconditioned to subsequently triggering an avalanche (our argument and measure in Fig.~\ref{fig:theta} is conditioned to sites triggering an avalanche). (c) The exponent $\theta$ is not universal and depends on the specific choice of disorder chosen, in particular on the parameter $k$ entering the Weibull distribution, and characterising the probability to find narrow wells.
+We currently do not have a theory for the value of exponent $\theta$, but preliminary observations indicate that $\theta$ is non-universal.
+Building a theory to understand $\theta$ should explain the following observations (presented in detail in Appendix~\ref{sec:stability}): (a) The blocks for which $x_\sigma$ is very small following a macroscopic slip event typically lie in a shallow well followed by another shallow well in the block \citep{DeGeus2015a}. (b) As a consequence, when triggered they tend to lead to small slips, and are less likely to trigger slip in other sites.
+As a result, there exists another exponent $\theta' \simeq 2.5 \leq \theta$ characterising the density of sites at a distance $x_\sigma$ to yield, unconditioned to subsequently triggering an avalanche (our argument and measure in Fig.~\ref{fig:theta} is conditioned to sites triggering an avalanche). (c) The exponent $\theta$ is not universal and depends on the specific choice of disorder, in particular on the parameter $k$ entering the Weibull distribution, and characterising the probability to find narrow wells.
 Using $k=1.2$ instead of $k=2$, we find $\theta' \simeq 1.4$.

 The presence of the strong depletion of the number of the almost unstable blocks, induced by the macroscopic slips, ($\theta > 0$ for Eq.~\eqref{eq:rho(x)}) can be a possible explanation of the observed exponent $\tau \simeq 1.5$ that characterises the distribution of the avalanche sizes in Eq.~\eqref{eq:rho(S)}.
 For the depinning transition, in the overdamped limit, we know that $\tau_{\text{dep}}=1.28$ \citep{Bonamy2011,Moulinet2004}.
 However, we also know that each such avalanche is a collection of spatially disconnected slipping regions, called clusters.
 When treated as separate events, the distribution of avalanche sizes of individual clusters is also scale free, but with a larger exponent, $\tau_{\text{clus}} \simeq 1.56$ \cite{Laurson2010}, close to our measured $\tau \simeq 1.5$.
 The existence of these disconnected clusters is a consequence of the long-range nature of the elastic interactions \cite{Joanny1984}: a slipping block is a source of instability for the neighbourhood, but also for blocks far away that are very close to their yield stress (have a small $x_\sigma$).
 The presently observed strong depletion of $P(x_\sigma)$ for small $x_\sigma$ implies that there are very few blocks close to yielding, thus reducing the likeliness of triggering a `secondary', disconnected, avalanche.